Table of contents

 According to this research study, published in 2017, certain gene mutations may indicate whether an individual will benefit from chemotherapy or not.
 Specifically, they found that a TP53 mutation or deletion results in poorer outcomes with chemotherapy, while IGHV mutations identify patients that benefit most from chemotherapy.
 This discovery has implications in how doctors prescribe treatment for this disease.
 Namely, starting patients with the TP53 alteration on treatments other than the standard chemotherapy.

-Current Research on Is CLL Genetic?
-[Updated August 2021]
+Current Research on CLL [Updated August 2021]

 There have been several studies on whether CLL has a genetic predisposition.